Research

 Event Horizon: Revolutionizing Data Annotation with Reinforcement Learning

-Introducing a novel reinforcement learning framework built on deepseek’s GPRO, merging political science with advanced AI to create structured, transparent annotations for complex events.
+Introducing a novel reinforcement learning framework built on deepseek’s GRPO, merging political science with advanced AI to create structured, transparent annotations for complex events.

 View Model on Hugging Face